Safest Essential Oils for Toddlers and Children

 There are several reasons why babies suffer from sleeping disorder, whether it be as they enter the teething stage, growing pains, or colds, lavender oil helps to effectively cure the problem.
 There are two application techniques to provide better sleep for your baby.

-Chamomile oil is highly recommended by pediatrician in treating various skin conditions and pain relief in infants due to its natural healing properties.
-In fact, several baby products have been created with chamomile oil as its main ingredient.
+Chamomile oil is highly recommended by a pediatrician in treating various skin conditions and pain relief in infants due to its natural healing properties.
+In fact, several baby and children's products have been created with chamomile oil as its main ingredient.
 Chamomile oil can be applied on the baby's bottom, which helps protect them against dampness that can lead to diaper and skin rashes.
-That way, you can help protect your baby from other more serious skin conditions like soreness and inflammation.
-Make sure to apply the oil regularly on your baby's skin for more effective results.
+That way, you can help protect your child's from other more serious skin conditions like soreness and inflammation.
+Make sure to apply the oil regularly on your toddler's skin for more effective results.

-Almond oil is another useful kind of oil for baby skin care.
-In fact, can be used for newly-born babies.
-By using almond oil regularly as a massage oil or in addition to their bath, you can offer optimum protection on your baby against possible skin conditions.
+Almond oil is another useful kind of oil for toddler's skincare.
+By using almond oil regularly as a massage oil or in addition to their bath, you can offer optimum protection against possible skin conditions.

 Since almond oil is made out of nut ingredients though, there is a danger of being a potential allergen.
 Hence, you need to perform a few tests before using it on your baby to ensure that they are not allergic to the use of almond oil.

-Safety Tips When Using Essential Oils For Babies
+Safety Tips When Using Essential Oils on Toddlers

 Here are basic reminders when applying essential oils on babies:

-- Consult with your baby's physician first before using aromatherapy.
+- Consult with your pediatrician before using aromatherapy.
 This will ensure that they have no existing allergies and prevent any contra-indications.

 - Take time to read labels when buying bottled essential oils to ensure that it is all-natural instead of produced from synthetic ingredients, which could cause harm on your baby.

 - Do not buy oils that warn about using them for topical treatment.
-They might be too strong for use on babies.
+They might be too strong for use on toddlers.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.